 Radders is the Dadders

-It’s his squad.
-He’s built it.
-There were plenty of people calling for his head at the start of his tenure as head coach but not anymore.
-His passion for Hull FC is huge and he deserves this success as much as anyone.
+This is Lee Radford’s squad.
+He built it.
+There were plenty of people (particularly the tits with a bedsheet and marker pen at Wigan) calling for his head at the start of his reign as head coach but not anymore.
+His passion for Hull FC is huge.
+He lives, sleeps and breathes this club and deserves this success as much as anyone.

 “It’s a history making moment for us,” Radford stated.
 “There have been so many quality teams prior to us and so many unbelievable players haven’t achieved what we’ve done today.